-WAGENINGEN - Is an art exhibition in a park still possible?
-Hardly, says Valerie Smith, the composer of Sonsbeek 93, given the attitude of the latest crop of artists.
+Is an art exhibition in a park still possible?
+"Hardly", says Valerie Smith, the composer of Sonsbeek '93, given the attitude of the latest crop of artists.
 She mainly went into the city of Arnhem with them.
 Yes, says the Images on the Mountain Foundation, which made a sculpture exhibition in Wageningen for the sixth time.

-Against the oppression, because the was ministry saw little in the way of Wageningen's plans.
+Against the oppression, because the Ministry of

+WVC saw little in the Wageningen plans.
 Other sources were therefore used to finance the project.
-The foundation once again chose the 'museum' Belmonte as an exhibition site, an arboretum that was set up in the early 1950s, and the exhibition immediately celebrates the 75th anniversary of the Agricultural University
+The foundation once again chose the 'museum' Belmonte as an exhibition site, an arboretum that was set up in the early 1950s.
+The exhibition immediately celebrates the 75th anniversary of the Agricultural University.

-Yet this time the organizing foundation has not chosen the way of simply placing works of art in the decor of a park.
+Yet this time the foundation has not opted for the road: placing works of art in the decor of a park.
 This is already evident from the title that the exhibition was given: 'Musée des Beaux Arts, Musée des Beaux Arbres'.
 So here is also a concept.
-Art and nature will be given an equal position and the vast majority of the seventeen participating artists have in turn translated this into works that match the environment in terms of choice of materials, but here and there also in terms of content.
+Art and nature are given an equal position and the vast majority of the seventeen participating artists have translated this in turn into works that match the environment in terms of choice of materials, but here and there also in terms of content.
 So a lot of wood.